membraneframework/bundlex/README.md

   defp libs() do
     [
       my_lib: [
-        sources: ["something.c", "something_other.c"]
+        sources: ["something.c"],
+        interface: :nif
       ],
-      my_other_lib: [
+      my_lib: [
-        # ...
+        sources: ["something_other.c"],
+        interface: :cnode
       ]
     ]
   end
 end
 ```

-As we can see, there are three types of natives:
+As we can see, we can specify two types of resources:
-- NIFs - dynamically linked to the Erlang VM (see [Erlang docs](http://erlang.org/doc/man/erl_nif.html))
-- CNodes - executed as separate OS processes, accessed through sockets (see [Erlang docs](http://erlang.org/doc/man/ei_connect.html))
+- natives - code implemented in C that will be used within Elixir code
-- libs - can be used by other natives as dependencies (see `deps` option below)
+- libs - can be used by other resources as dependencies (see `deps` option below)
-- ports - executed as separate OS processes (see [Elixir Port docs](https://hexdocs.pm/elixir/Port.html))

 The sources should reside in `project_root/c_src/my_app` directory (this can be changed with `src_base` option, see below).